-A grey granite column, surmounted by a sculpture of an urn.
-The column is atop a stone plinth with an honour roll inscribed on its sides.
-The whole is positioned on a white stone platform consisting of three steps.
+Inverell War Memorial is a grey granite column, surmounted by a sculpture of an urn.
+The column is atop a stone plinth, which has an honour roll inscribed on its sides.
+The whole is positioned on a white stone platform, consisting of three steps.

-The memorial is located in front of the Inverell and District Memorial Olympic Pool and opposite the Inverell Returned Servicemen's Memorial Club.
+The memorial is located in front of the Inverell and District Memorial Olympic Pool.
+It is used for commemorative services throughout the year.

 Inverell War Memorial

 Erected by the people of Inverell and district in proud and undying memory of their number who fell in the Great War.
 1914–1918.

 salute the sacred dead